MehrdadRS95/mcp-ctf-competition/README.md

 repository should include all dependencies, configurations, and tools used, along with detailed technical documentation outlining the participant’s approach—such as prompting techniques, model usage, agent architecture, tool integration, and any other implementation details.
-If a custom or fine-tuned model is used, training code and model weights should also be provided for validation. ​Submissions are now open.
+If a custom or fine-tuned model is used, training code and model weights should also be provided for validation.
+Submissions are now open.

 ## Judging